Dorothy Dinnerstein

-Early life
+Early life and education

 Born on April 4, 1923 in the Bronx, Dinnerstein was raised in a Jewish community and was raised by her parents, Nathan Dinnerstein and Celia Moedboth, both progressive Jews.

-Nathan was an architectural engineer and Celia worked in administration at the Bronx Family Court.
-Unfortunately, Nathan's architectural engineer business did not survive the depression; Nathan found a job keeping the books at Mott Haven Salvage, owned by his brother-in-law Benjamin Moed, until his death at 49.
+Nathan Dinnerstein was an architectural engineer and Celia Moedboth worked in administration at the Bronx Family Court.
+Unfortunately, Nathan's architectural engineer business did not survive the depression.
+He found a job keeping the books at Mott Haven Salvage, owned by his brother-in-law Benjamin Moed, until his death at 49.